hashgraph/hedera-mirror-node/docs/database/citus.md

 - Citus UDF `citus_create_restore_point`
 - PostgreSQL point-in-time recovery to a named restore point

-Unless otherwise noted, the steps should run on all database nodes and the shell commands and the queries are all run with `postgres` user.
+Unless otherwise noted, the steps should run on all database nodes (both coordinators and workers) and the shell commands and the queries are all executed with `postgres` user.
 The common exception is any `zfs` command should run on the hosting node with `root` user.

 ## Prerequisites